antfu/eslint-config/README.md

 | `test/*` | `vitest/*` | [eslint-plugin-vitest](https://github.com/veritem/eslint-plugin-vitest) |
 | `test/*` | `no-only-tests/*` | [eslint-plugin-no-only-tests](https://github.com/levibuzolic/eslint-plugin-no-only-tests) |

-When you want to overrides rules, or disable them inline, you need to update to the new prefix:
+When you want to override rules, or disable them inline, you need to update to the new prefix:

 ```diff
 -// eslint-disable-next-line @typescript-eslint/consistent-type-definitions